-TRANSPARENCY.
-Transparency means abolishing traditional habits of secrecy, except those concerning information where secrecy is essential for national or operational security.
+Secrecy/classification despite being justified in some few instances for highly sensitive information essential for national or operational security, the use of unnecessary classification provides the ideal cover for corruption, as evidence is shielded from the public and oversight bodies.
 Transparent practice includes holding meetings that are open to the public and the media, providing easy access to documents, plans, and budgets that can be reviewed by anyone, and allowing discussion of Bills and legislation.